 - Parque Yamaguchi – This beautiful Japanese style garden was built as a symbol of peace between Pamplona and the city of Yamaguchi, Japan.

-Here’s another Pro-Tip: If you are lucky, you might see the “Gigantes”, 10 meter (30 foot) high puppets that dance during festivals and represent the continents!
+Here’s another Pro-Tip: If you are lucky, you might see the “Gigantes”, 10 meters (30 foot) high puppets that dance during festivals and represent the continents!

 Get ready, foodies!
 This is a dream come true!